Set up events

 Track clicks within an iframe

-To track clicks within an iframe on your page, make sure the Optimizely Web Experimentation and Optimizely Performance Edge snippet is implemented on the URL that is being loaded inside the iframe.
+To track clicks within an iframe on your page, ensure the Optimizely snippet is implemented on the URL that is being loaded inside the iframe.

-If the URL inside the iframe is of a different origin from the one on the current page, you also need to include this origin in your cross-origin tracking setup.
-In situations when the iframe URL lives on a different domain compared to the URL of the current page, you further need to implement the waitForOriginSync() API (on the URL loaded within the iframe) to make sure Optimizely Web Experimentation and Optimizely Performance Edge data is synchronized across the two domains before it activates.
+If the URL inside the iframe differs from the one on the current page, you also need to include this origin in your cross-origin tracking setup.
+In situations when the iframe URL lives on a different domain compared to the URL of the current page, you further need to implement the waitForOriginSync() API (on the URL loaded within the iframe) to make sure Optimizely data is synchronized across the two domains before it activates.

 Set up a pageview event